sahiliamsso/docs/source/authn-guide/customauthn.md

 Example: `abc = requestParameters.get("passcode")[0].strip()`

 **getCountAuthenticationSteps():**
 Another method usually needed to implement is `getCountAuthenticationSteps`.
 This method normally just returns 1, 2, or 3.
 If implementing an adaptive authentication strategy, where the number of steps depends on the context.

+!!!
+Note
-Check out the Duo script for a good example of this.
-In our sample [Duo script](./DuoExternalAuthenticator.py),

-Duo Script was scripted only for those who wanted to use Duo for the IT group.
-So the script checks for group membership, and dynamically adjusts the number of steps.
-This can be scripted to check for any logic or attribute during the authentication, like "country" or "region".
+Check out the [Duo script](./DuoExternalAuthenticator.py) for a good example of how `getCountAuthenticationSteps` can be used to implement adaptive authentication.
+The Duo script is scripted so that two-factor authentication is only presented for users in the IT group.
+The script checks for group membership and dynamically adjusts the number of steps.
+This can be implemented to check for any logic or attribute during the authentication, like "country" or "region".

 **getExtraParametersForStep():**
 If required to save session variables between steps, use the `getExtraParametersForStep` method.
 The Gluu Server persists